What is the FAP? What is it trying to accomplish?

 The FAP Manual

-In each of the following four sections of the FAP Manual (Build, Train, Empower, Repeat) we document how the AISD community developed and engaged in this process over the course of the past two years; which activities were successful, what barriers we hit along the way, and how we solved these issues when we were able to.
+In each of the following four sections of the FAP Manual (Build, Train, Empower, Evaluate, Repeat) we document how the AISD community developed and engaged in this process over the course of the past two years; which activities were successful, what barriers we hit along the way, and how we solved these issues when we were able to.
 View and Download the FAP Manual »